 – Many other changes and bug fixes

+Well this is a little too late, but finally having time to log it.
+I’ve been in Ukraine two months ago attending the CSIT2009 (Computer Science and Information Technologies 2009) conference.
 I Presented my new paper describing “SLOOK” a new disk scheduling algorithm.
 Working with Dr. Hanady Abdulsalam and Dr. Ayed Salman.
 I’ve also implemented SLOOK into Disksims, so I might release a new version soon.
 The algorithm proved to be effective in minimizing disk head seek time.
 Full paper here.
 It’s a nice country by the way!!

 I’ve been invited to join the wonderful Firewall.cx team.
 Firewall.cx gathers a huge community of networking professionals.
 Offering expert advice via their forums and valuable networking information in other sections as well.
 Among several services, Firewall.cx offers the “World’s First Free Online Cisco Lab” using REAL cisco equipment.
 The site is recommended by the Cisco Networking Academy and has received several recognitions from other prestigious parties as well.
 So now I’m part of the team, moderating forums as S0lo !!